yowainwright/codependence/README.md

 - It gives teams a small, explicit policy for versions that must stay current or pinned.
 - It can fail CI when dependency versions drift.
 - It can update only listed packages, or update everything except listed packages.
-- It handles monorepo child package dependencies with package-specific policy.
+- It manages multiple dependency managers and monorepo scopes from one `.codependencerc`.
 - It runs locally, from npm scripts, in GitHub Actions, or in other CI providers.
 - It exposes a Node API for custom workflows and internal tooling.